irmen/Pyro4/docs/source/Tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^
 *The components are now fully distributed and we used Pyro to make them talk to each other.
-There is no main.py anymore because you have to start every component by itself: (in seperate console windows for instance)*
+There is no main.py anymore because you have to start every component by itself: (in separate console windows for instance)*

 - start a Pyro name server (python -m Pyro4.naming)
-- start the stockmarket
+- start the stock market
 - start the aggregator
 - start one or more of the viewers.